 Ritual Transformations of Consciousness

-Second annual conference of the Black Sacred Arts series
+Second Annual Conference in the Black Sacred Arts

 May 15–17, 2023

 - Non-Yale registrants:

 - Rhon S. Manigault-Bryant

 (see full schedule and presenter information in the sidebar)

 The Yale Institute of Sacred Music is proud to present its second annual conference on the theme of Ritual Transformations of Consciousness.
 Ritual transformations of consciousness (RTC)—often referred to in the literature as spirit possession, mediumship, more rarely shamanism; more broadly as trance, ecstasy, and altered states of consciousness—have, when addressed as elements of African and African Diasporic religions, long been the racialized domain of the Other; evolutionarily prior, a site of precarity or state of incompleteness for a developing rationality.
 Although much has been accomplished in recent scholarship in recovering these extra-ordinary ways of being from alienating frames of reference that reduce such phenomena to projections of the Western imagination, much remains to be done in gaining new insights into how these modes of being-away expand the human repertoire of being-there.